mikenakis/Bathyscaphe/README.md

     - The alternative would be to have the method somehow emit diagnostic text right before returning `false`, which then raises other questions, like where to emit that text to.
 Needless to say, I would have found such behavior mighty annoying.

 - #### Why throw an exception containing an assessment instead of returning the assessment?
     - Because if I was to return the assessment then I would have to make the entire assessment hierarchy public, (i.e. move it out of the "internal" package,) and that would severely impede the evolution of Bathyscaphe, since any change to the assessments would be a breaking change to code that makes use of Bathyscaphe.
+The assessment hierarchy might be moved out of the "internal" package a few years down the road, when Bathyscaphe becomes a very mature project.

 - #### Why is the method called `objectMustBeImmutableAssertion()` instead of simply `objectMustBeImmutable()`?
     - The suffix `Assertion` indicates that this is an **_assertion method_**.
 (See glossary.)